VanWrinkle/Crumbs_App/server/README.md

 - [ ] HTTP Method: `401 Unauthorized`
   - Issued in cases where the user is not logged in
 - [ ] HTTP Method: `500 Internal Server Error`
-  - Issued when the server fails to handle the request for renewal due to an internal error
+  - Issued in cases where the hashing algorithm fails

 ---